-3. Hazard Assessment
+3.10.3 Hazard Assessment

-Figure 6 presents a schematic overview of a set of natural hazards and their causeeffect relationships.
+Figure 6 presents a schematic overview of a set of natural hazards and their cause-effect relationships.
 The upper row in the figure consists of the triggering events, which are the endogenic or exogenic events that precipitate other events.
 They may cause direct effects, such as ground shaking resulting from an earthquake (Jimenez et al., 2000), drought caused by deficiency in precipitation (Karnieli and Dall'Olmo, 2003), pyroclastic flows and ash fall following a volcanic eruption (Zuccaro et al., 2008), or wind speeds caused by tropical cyclones (Holland, 1980; Emanuel et al., 2006).
-The direct effects may trigger indirect effect, or secondary hazards, such as landslides caused by ground shaking in mountainous areas (Jibson et al., 1998), landslides and floods occurring in recently burned areas (Cannon et al., 2008) or tsunamis caused by earthquake-induced surface displacement in the sea (Priest et al., 2001; Ioualalen et al., 2007).
+The direct effects may trigger indirect effects, or secondary hazards, such as landslides caused by ground shaking in mountainous areas (Jibson et al., 1998), landslides and floods occurring in recently burned areas (Cannon et al., 2008), or tsunamis caused by earthquake-induced surface displacement in the sea (Priest et al., 2001; Ioualalen et al., 2007).
 Secondary hazards that are caused by other hazards are also referred to as concatenated hazards or cascading hazards.
 Figure 6 aims to depict the interrelationships between the triggering factors, the primary hazards and secondary hazards.
-These relationships can be very complex, for instance the occurrence of floods as a result of the breaking of earthquake-induced landslide dams (Korup, 2002).
-Given this complexity a multi-hazard assessment, which forms the basis for subsequent risk assessment, should always lead to some sort of simplification in terms of the cause-effect relationships.
+These relationships can be very complex, for instance, the occurrence of floods as a result of the breaking of earthquake-induced landslide dams (Korup, 2002).
+Given this complexity, a multi-hazard assessment, which forms the basis for subsequent risk assessment, should always lead to some sort of simplification in terms of the cause-effect relationships.

-Figure 6: Examples of multi-hazards and their interactions required for multi-hazard risk assessment.
-Partly based on CAPRA (2009).
+Figure 6 Examples of multi-hazards and their interactions required for multi-hazard risk assessment.
+Partly based on CAPRA, 2009.
+Central American Probabilistic Risk Assessment (CAPRA).
+World Bank. www.ecapra.org